 “It's unacceptable, and it's worth the fight for justice."

-Even so, a Supreme Court hearing is a long shot: The chief justices only hear about 80 of the 7,000 to 8,000 cases submitted each term.
+Even so, a Supreme Court hearing is a long shot: Only about 80 of the 7,000 to 8,000 cases submitted each term are heard.

 For decades, the Feres Doctrine has been roundly criticized by veterans advocates, lawmakers, and even judges — including the late Supreme Court Justice Antonin Scalia, who voiced his dissent in 1987: